 Students are required to find their own research mentors and secure a position in their research group to conduct their study prior to registration.
 It is suggested that this relationship is fostered in the semester preceding registration as it often takes a week or so for the student and mentor to agree and the Dept. of Biology to issue the overrides.

-Applications for Independent study approval will be given priority before May 1st for Summer and Fall registration and Dec 1st for Spring semester studies.
+Applications for Independent study approval will be given priority before May 1st for Summer and Fall registration and Dec 1st for Spring semester studies but may be approved through Add/Drop.
 BIOL492 may count as a senior capstone course, students must co-register for BIOL477 Capstone Experience.

 Course Goals: Students will leave this course having acquired knowledge and comprehension of the research process.
 They will have seen how to apply their knowledge to a scientific problem.